 What is it?

-Reishi mushroom is used for cancer, boosting the immune system to prevent or treat infections, and for many other reasons, but there is no good scientific evidence to support these uses.
+Reishi mushroom is used for cancer, boosting the immune system to prevent or treat infections, and for many other conditions, but there is no good scientific evidence to support these uses.

 How effective is it?